 This ZIP file contains the Tycho-2 catalogue in the C2A format and must be decompressed to be used by the program.
 This version includes the two supplement catalogues.
 It also corrects a problem with the stars from the supplement catalogue (found on the 1st of May 2007).

-This ZIP archive contains the Guide Star 1.1 catalogue in its original format.
+This ZIP archive contains the Guide Star 1.2 catalogue in its native format.
 The files in the ZIP file must be uncompressed into a folder (named GSC for instance) preserving the sub-directory structure.
+It is advised to use this version of the Guide Star catalogue.
+It allows in particular to perform searches on the object names.

 |BT-Atlas Images||620 MB|